Meet The Businessman Helping Giuliani Find Dirt On Democrats In Ukraine

 He was not alone.
 There was a "guy" with him.
 In the news business we call them fixers — guides who know local people and can make introductions, set up meetings and translate interviews.

 Lev Parnas, a businessman who says he splits his time between Florida and New York, was one of Giuliani's fixers.
-Parnas says he's a U.S. citizen but was born in Odessa, Ukraine, back when it was part of the Soviet Union.
+Parnas says he is a U.S. citizen but was born in Odessa, Ukraine, back when it was part of the Soviet Union.

 Parnas helped Giuliani search for evidence to promote a theory of corruption in Ukraine by Joe Biden, who could become Trump's Democratic rival in the 2020 election.
 Biden's son Hunter, who was on the board of a gas company in Ukraine, also was a focus.